darkdarcool/ConsoleAssisterDocs-/pages/docs/board/board.md

 # The Board Class

-The Board class is used when you want to query and data on a specific user on Replit.
+The Board class is used when you want to query data on a specific board on Replit.

 > Note, mutations on the Board are not included in the package for security reasons